3jasoon3/f24-intro-to-optimization/assignment_1/technical_report.md

 - **Accuracy** = 0.001

 #### Output
-- The method is not applicable!
+- The problem is unsolvable!

 ### Problem 7
 - **Maximization or Minimization?** Minimization